rrich360/Java-Application-Phone-Contacts-MySQL-phpMyAdmin-Database-with-gif-demos/README.md

 - Connect Java to MySQL.
 - Create a SignUp Form.
 - Create a Login Form.
-- Insert Data to MySQL Database.
+- Read data from MySQL Database.
 - Update Data to MySQL.
 - Delete Data from Database.
 - Populate table in phpMyAdmin Database.